1Shmid/TikTakToeFX/README.md

 ## Overview

-In this iteration of the gameRecorder, I revamped the difficulty level logic by adopting the Strategy pattern.
+In this iteration, I revamped the difficulty level logic by adopting the Strategy pattern.
 This required a significant overhaul of several classes, but leveraging a combination of interfaces and the Strategy pattern notably streamlined the process of adjusting existing logic and